Tanzania: Court Agrees to Extend Probe On Kuku 17bn/-Case

-Senior State Attorney Wankyo Simon, for the prosecution, told the court before Senior Resident Magistrate in Charge, Godfrey Isaya, at the Kisutu Resident Magistrate's Court in Dar es Salaam yesterday that the investigations into trial are still ongoing.
+Senior State Attorney, Wankyo Simon, for the prosecution, told before Senior Resident Magistrate in Charge, Godfrey Isaya, at the Kisutu Resident Magistrate's Court in Dar es Salaam that the investigations into trial are still ongoing.

 According to section 194A (2) of the Criminal Procedure Act (CPA), as amended by the Written Laws (Miscellaneous Amendments) (No 4) Act of 2019, the accused person wishing to enter into the agreement process is required to write a letter to the DPP, expressing such intention.